Last Updated on

 White water rafting

 The glacier-fed Trancura River has Class 3 and 4 rapids, which is great for beginners and people who have experience with white water rafting.

 There are countless thermal hot springs surrounding Pucón, some even offering midnight star-gazing trips as well.
 Quality seems to vary widely, so do your research both online and in town at the various travel agencies.
 This post on InterPatagonia.com refers to this area as a hot springs paradise.

 Day trips to Lincan Ray and Coñaripe

 50 kilometers from Pucón, Lincan Ray is a small, picturesque village of 3,000 inhabitants set on Lake Calafquen.
 There are two beaches with beautiful views of the surrounding forests, and a visit here involves relaxing and taking in the small town life often missed by those who head straight to Pucón.
 From there, it is a quick jump over to Coñaripe on the other side of the lake.
 The village is much more rustic, but there is a nice beach and hot springs.
+These day trips are great for those looking for things to do in Pucon that don’t require a lot of physical activity.
 It is possible to do this day trip by local bus but more easily done by car.
 Find out more on how to do this day trip here.

 Hiking in the Huerquehue National Park

 45 minutes from town by local bus, there are easy, medium and difficult hikes in the park among a landscape that is much different in and around Pucón itself.
 There are waterfalls to visit, plus great views of the volcanoes as well.
 Possibly the most detailed review of the experience can be found here.